 The Saha is designed for commuters first and foremost.
 It complies with safety standards to keep you protected as you navigate crowded bike lanes and fast-moving traffic, but it does so without as much of a focus on eliminating material in the name of reducing weight that mountain or road-specific helmets often have.
-Despite its lack of interest in weight loss, the Saha still features venting along the top of the helmet, a dial system for customized fit, and washable padding for a dose of plushness.
+Despite its lack of interest in weight loss, the Saha still features venting along the top of the helmet, a dial system for a customized fit, and washable padding for a dose of plushness.

 - Commuter helmet is constructed with a multitude of recycled materials

 - Removable visor keeps your eyes free from rain and sun-rays

 - ABS shell and EPS foam work in unison to displace energy

 - Eleven external vents maintain constant airflow during summer’s heat